jrucho/YTbeatmakercues/README.md

 | Show Advanced Panel | A |

 Press **N** or the advanced panel’s **Instrument** button to show the Nova Bass window.
 Opening the window activates your last preset if the synth was off; closing it powers the synth down.
 The minimal bar has its own Instrument button that simply toggles the synth on or off without opening the window.
 Three built-in bass presets—Resonate, Precision and 808 Boom—provide classic boombap tones and play at **15% volume** by default.
+The popup hides detailed controls until you click **Advanced**, keeping the interface clean.
 While the synth is active, the `1–0` keys plus `-` and `=` play a chromatic scale from the chosen octave.
 The **Scale** dropdown lets you switch to major or minor if desired.
 The synth has a pitch fader synced to the video by default.
 Uncheck **Sync Video** to adjust it independently and use the transpose slider for coarse tuning.
 All parameters are adjusted with labeled sliders so you know exactly what each one does.